robotraconteur/robotraconteur_standard_robdef/docs/info_files/robot.md

 include them in both chains until the arms diverge.

 The `RobotKinChainInfo` structure uses "product-of-exponential" representation of the kinematic chain.
-This representation uses an "H" matrix and a "P" vector to represent the kinematic chain.
-The "H" matrix contains the unit vector of the joint axes and the "P" vector contains the position of the joint in the previous joint's coordinate system.
+This representation uses an "H" list of vectors and a "P" list of vector to represent the kinematic chain.
+The "H" list of vectors contains the unit vectors of the joint axes and the "P" vector contains the positions of the joint in the previous joints' coordinate system.
 It is assumed that all link frames are identical when all joints are zero.
 The `flange_pose` field contains the pose of the end effector in the last joint's coordinate system.
 "H" has the same number of entries as the number of joints in the chain, and "P" has one more entry than the number of joints.